On Realization of Intelligent Decision-Making in the Real World: A Foundation Decision Model Perspective: FDM Learns to Make Decisions Efficiently

 \subsection{Muli-agent Decisions}

-FDM uses a sequential update scheme for multi-agent decisions, effectively transforming multi-agent joint policy optimization into a sequential modeling problem.
-Dealing with non-stationary movement is one of the most critical issues in multi-agent decision learning research, which makes it problematic to apply single-agent decision models directly in the multi-agent context.
-FDM avoids such problems by converting the agents' simultaneous decision-making to an agent-by-agent sequential decision-making process~\cite{wen2022multi}.
-In MARL, unlike single-agent cases, due to the existence of agents' interactions, the result of these actions is not standalone but usually depends on others' choices~\cite{gronauer2022multi}.
-To illustrate the effects of multi-agent interactions, let us consider a motivating example of controlling an adaptive robot car to go through an intersection.
-At each step, the robot car can move around by steering, throttling, or braking.
-The goal is to pass through the intersection safely and reach the destination.
-In addition to detecting environments, such as positions, traffic lights, and lane markings, the robot car also needs to be aware of other cars, such as human cars or other adaptive cars.
-As there are multiple adaptive agents in a shared environment, they improve their policies simultaneously.
-Therefore, from a single agent's perspective, the environment it perceives is non-stationary.
-Sequential update scheme has been used in multi-agent decision transformer (MADT)~\cite{meng2021offline} and multi-agent transformer (MAT)~\cite{wen2022multi}, ensuring the efficient and stable improvement during multi-agent learning.
-Based on multi-agent advantage decomposition theorem~\cite{kuba2021trust}, FDM owns the joint performance improvement guarantee and learns an optimal joint policy efficiently.
+FDM employs a sequential update scheme for multi-agent decisions, effectively transforming multi-agent joint policy optimization into a sequential modeling problem.
+Managing non-stationary dynamics is a critical challenge in multi-agent decision learning research, rendering it difficult to apply single-agent decision models directly in multi-agent contexts.
+FDM overcomes this issue by converting agents' simultaneous decision-making into a sequential decision-making process for each agent~\citep{wen2022multi}.
+In Multi-Agent Reinforcement Learning (MARL), the outcome of actions is not independent due to agents' interactions, unlike single-agent scenarios~\citep{gronauer2022multi}.
+To illustrate multi-agent interactions, consider an adaptive robot car navigating an intersection.
+The robot car can move by steering, accelerating, or braking.
+Its objective is to safely traverse the intersection and reach its destination.
+In addition to detecting environmental factors such as positions, traffic lights, and lane markings, the robot car must be aware of other cars, including human-driven cars or other adaptive cars.
+With multiple adaptive agents in a shared environment, they simultaneously improve their policies, causing the environment to be non-stationary from a single agent's perspective.
+Sequential update schemes have been employed in Multi-Agent Decision Transformer (MADT)\citep{meng2021offline} and Multi-Agent Transformer (MAT)\citep{wen2022multi} for efficient and stable multi-agent learning.
+Based on the Multi-Agent Advantage Decomposition theorem~\citep{kuba2021trust}, FDM guarantees joint performance improvement and learns an optimal joint policy efficiently.